memoirs

 Every day this four-year-old would serve me tea in the unit playroom.
 There were plastic cups, and we would carefully lay them out.
 She would pour tea for me, and I would make comments like, “oh, now you are pouring me tea, thank you.”
 Or, “now you are stirring the tea, and doing it carefully, and now you are putting the cup down, I like tea.”
 Dozens of sessions of having tea with M. occurred, and as soon as we entered the playroom she would get the tea set.
 After each tea session we would carefully put the cups away on a set of small shelves (lest the next clinician using the room complain).
 M. spoke rarely, if at all, usually in one- or two-word phrases, nor would she ever really look me in the eye.
 However, she seemed to enjoy the tea sessions.

 Meanwhile, we would discuss the tea sessions in a group meeting each Friday.
 Louise Foster Eaton, a psychiatrist then in her early 60s (but seeming old to me then), supervised me, a warm and supportive mentor with a style that seemed hands-off and easygoing, sort of the way she was encouraging me to be with the client, never really evaluating or praising.
 I think she enjoyed hearing about the tea sessions, though, since she had come from a background where they had served tea.
+Apparently, I was happy to hear, the child looked forward to the sessions, and parents reported she seemed more upbeat at home, occasionally speaking.
+What does one learn from this: maybe that for an isolated child, having some sort of social interaction with a benign adults can be helpful, and that sometimes it is good to allow others to be helpful, if it provides some reinforcement for them.
+The overseeing individual in the unit was Frank Menalscino, who had revised the guidelines for diagnosis while president of American Association for Mental Retardation (as it was name then).

 At the same institution I worked with a four-year-old named J. J. was a “biter.”
 He was compactly built, with shaved blond hair and a cowlick in the front.
 “A biter” is not a clinical term, and there no doubt was some clearer way of describing whatever developmental or emotional issue was involved, but that was how he was described in staffing.
 Certainly it had an unnerving quality for staff.
 He had a powerful bite, and human bites can be painful.
 My job was to complete psychological testing and provide play therapy.
 I recall that in one session he took a bite out of my WISC-2 kit.
 There was a big semicircular row of teeth marks in the thick vinyl of my briefcase, with indents.
 It was a bite that probably could have taken off a pinkie.
 He was also constantly in motion.
 The only time he stopped was, I recall, when he was running at me and I let out a gasp of such fear that he stopped in his tracks.
 After the fact, my hope was that sufficient rapport had developed that he was uncomfortable seeing me frightened.
+I am not sure what I learned from this client, except that aggression in children can be present in some developmental delays, a fact I later learned while working with several human services staff who had suffered bites.

 Comments